-The Licensee shall, beginning as early as reasonably practicable and within three months after license issuance, implement an ecological resources adaptive management program as described below.
-The program generally consists of: (a) implementation of a monitoring program described in Condition 8 (Monitoring Conditions); and (b) specific adaptive management measures that shall be implemented if the Monitoring Program and other scientific information indicate that the applicable ecological resource objectives identified in the Rationale Report will likely not be met without adjustment.
-Monitoring shall be conducted to determine if the applicable ecological resource objectives are achievable and being met.
+The Licensee shall, beginning as early as reasonably practicable and within three months after license issuance, in consultation and coordination with the Chili Bar Licensee (PG&E), implement an adaptive management program as described below.
+The program generally consists of: (a) implementation of a monitoring program as described in Condition 8 (Monitoring Program); (b) analysis of data for trends to identify and address UARP-related impacts or effects on beneficial uses and/or water quality; and (c) specific adaptive management measures that shall be implemented if the Monitoring Program and other information indicate that the applicable resource objectives identified in the Rationale Report29 will likely not be met without adjustment.

 Analysis of the monitoring results shall be used to determine the need for adaptive management measures.
-Adaptive management decisions shall be based on monitoring results and other scientific information and a determination by the relevant agencies (as described below for the individual adaptive management measures) that the applicable ecological resource objectives identified in the Rationale Report are not being met and will likely not be met without application of the adaptive management measures.

-For purposes of the ecological resources adaptive management program, each year is defined on a calendar year basis (i.e., January through December).
+Adaptive management decisions shall be made in consultation with the USFS, BLM, CDFW, and State Water Board staff as part of the Annual Review of Ecological Conditions (Condition 13).
+Decisions shall be made based on monitoring results, scientific information and a determination that the applicable ecological resource objectives identified in the Rationale Report are not being met and will likely not be met without application of the adaptive management measures.
+For purposes of the adaptive management program, each year is defined on a calendar year basis (i.e., January through December).
 Year 1 is defined as the first year during which all initial streamflows required by the license are implemented by May 1.